codeforamerica/uswds/views/components/select.md

 {% capture id %}{% createId %}{% endcapture %}

 {% capture context %}{
-  "modifier": "cfa-form-group",
-  "id": "form-group-{{ id }}",
-  "label": {
-    "text": "What type of income have you had most recently?", "for": "select-{{ id }}",
-    "modifier": "cfa-label",
-    "modifierHint": "cfa-hint"
-  },
-  "hint": {
-    "text": "Answer the best you can.
-You will be able to include additional types of income."
-  },
   "selectEl": {
     "modifier": "cfa-select",
     "id": "select-{{ id }}",